-If you would like to read the most comprehensive guide to the exact filming locations of The Banshees of Insherin, then you’ve come to the right place!
+If you are looking for the most comprehensive guide to the exact filming locations of The Banshees of Inisherin, then you’ve come to the right place!

 The Banshees of Inisherin exhibits some of Ireland’s most spectacular coastal scenery.
 The movie is set on the fictional island of Inisherin, which translates as ‘Ireland’s Island’ in the year 1923, exactly 100 years ago.

 The actual filming locations are found on the Irish islands of Inishmore off County Galway (population 762), and Achill Island off the coast of County Mayo, Ireland (population 2,594) – locations known for their wild, dramatic Atlantic scenery.

 The film has won a multitude of awards, including 3 Golden Globes, with lead actor Colin Farrell picking up the Golden Globe for ‘best actor in a comedy’.

 Why did director Martin McDonagh choose these specific filming locations for The Banshees of Inisherin?

 McDonagh himself was born and grew up in London, England, a son to Irish immigrant parents.
 Both hailed from the west of Ireland.
 His mother was originally from Easkey in County Sligo and his father from Lettermullen in Connnemara, County Galway.